 A statute of limitations is a law that states the amount of time following an incident the victim has to file a claim.
 After this time period expires, victims of dog bites may no longer bring their claims.
 Because of the statute of limitations, dog bite victims should not wait to contact an attorney in regard to their claim.

-Dog bite victims in Florida may be entitled to damages including:
+Dog bite victims may be entitled to damages including:

-With years of experience handling dog bite cases, our attorneys have witnessed the devastating physical, emotional and financial effects these injuries can have on their victims.
-We have seen clients suffer serious injuries, which posed the risk of permanent scarring, and incur costly medical bills for related treatments.
-At Morgan & Morgan, our Orlando attorneys understand the urgency of these matters and work diligently to help dog bite victims recover for their losses.
+With years of experience handling dog bite cases, our attorneys have witnessed the devastating physical, emotional, and financial effects these injuries can have on their victims.
+We have seen clients suffer serious injuries that posed the risk of permanent scarring and costly medical bills for related treatments.
+At Morgan & Morgan, our attorneys understand the urgency of these matters and work diligently to help dog bite victims recover compensation for their losses.